DL3DV-10K/Dataset/README.md

 ```
 ## Related Works
 * DL3DV data is mostly processed by [*NeRFstudio*](https://github.com/nerfstudio-project/nerfstudio/).
 All the data convention follows the NeRFStudio convention.
 * [DepthSplat](https://github.com/cvg/depthsplat/tree/main) is a very cool work that builds on DL3DV.
-Remeber to take a look!
+Remember to take a look!